 WHY GO TO PORTUGAL?

-WHERE TO GO BY INTEREST
+WHERE TO VISIT IN PORTUGAL – BY INTEREST

 ⭐ First Timers Wanting to Hit the Must-Sees.
 If it’s your first time visiting Portugal, start with a few days in Lisbon.
 Add on a day trip to see the castles in Sintra or hit up the local beaches by heading to Comporta or Cascais.
 If you have a few more days, head to Porto for more culture or fly south to Faro to dip your toes in the ocean and relax on miles of beach.
 Check out the Travel Honey Portugal Itinerary.